 See Posts for more detailed information.

 Pages are static and are not listed by date.
 Pages do not use tags or categories.
 An About page is the classic example.
-Pages can be displayed in the sidebar using the Pages widget, and some themes display pages in tabs at the top of the blog.
+Pages can be displayed in the sidebar using the Pages widget, and some themes display pages in tabs at the top of the site.
 If you have 50 pages and you use the Pages widget, then all pages will be listed all the time.
-The URL for a page looks like: http://blogname.wordpress.com/page-title/
+The URL for a page looks like: http://sitename.wordpress.com/page-title/

 See Pages for more detailed information.